Lawsuits for Warehouse Workers: Were You Paid for Security Check Time?

 Both federal and state laws provide protection for employees who speak up about unfair or illegal wage practices.
 Specifically, it is illegal for your employer to fire, demote or otherwise retaliate against you just because you exercised your legal rights.

-Fill out the form on this page.
-It costs nothing to get in touch and you’re not obligated to move forward with legal action just because you spoke to someone about your rights.
+It costs nothing to get in touch, and you’re not obligated to take legal action just because you spoke to someone about your rights.

 Before commenting, please review our comment policy.